These three valuable lessons learned will help you develop VR training.

 Let’s wrap up with a few more thoughts from our client:

 Working with virtual reality in learning places you at the cutting edge of the industry.
 And being cutting edge means adding risk, complexity, and, yes, at times stress.
 It also means that every day brings new challenges and new lessons to be learned.
-Working with VR is also a lot of fun and a unique experience.
+Working with VR is also a lot of fun and unique experience.
 Make sure you stop every now and then to remind yourself what a great opportunity this is!

 These are great insights, and, agreed, working at the cutting edge of the industry means taking some risks!
 Remember that there are methodologies such as MVPs discussed above, as well as proofs of concept and prototypes that can help reduce risks and gain buy-in.